Do you want to know the secret of the Ultimate Penetration Frame trick by Magic Wagon?

 How the three brass rods could apparently go through the solid glass, without breaking it.

-My review and reveal of this magic trick is solely based on viewing the only video available in YouTube.
+My reveal of this magic trick is solely based on viewing the only video available in YouTube.

-Plus, a little help from the few pictures of this prop from various websites.
+Plus, a little help from the few pictures of this magical prop from various websites.

-As usual, I backup my explanations with supporting pictures and video snippets.
+I would backup my explanations with supporting pictures, illustrations and video snippets.

 Welcome to another post from the Info Ruckus Magic Trick Secrets Revealed series.